General Questions

 What do I do if the group ride is too slow for me?

 What you DO NOT do is complain about the slow speed – all that will serve to do is make many people uncomfortable.
 The group pace is set and will not be altered to accommodate one or two riders.
 So, be encouraging to those who need it and complete the ride.
-Speak with the coach quietly, about your concern at the end of the ride.
-Participants are encouraged to do additional workouts on their own (or with a small group from the program), and you can choose to do one of these a bike rides at whatever speed suits you.
+Speak with the coach quietly about your concern at the end of the ride.
+Participants are encouraged to do additional workouts on their own (or with a small group from the program), and you can choose to do these rides at whatever speed suits you.

 What do I do if the group ride is too fast for me?

 Dig deep, real deep.
 Speak with the coach at the end with your concern.
-Our coaches are great and will likely notice anyone struggling and adjust to meet the group’s needs.
+Our coaches and assistant coaches are great and will notice anyone struggling and adjust to meet the group’s needs.
+No one will be left behind.

 Walk and Run Questions